TheOdinProject/curriculum/advanced_html_css/accessibility/the_web_content_accessibility_guidelines_wcag.md

 The WCAG are organized around four, core principles that should be kept in mind when implementing any sort of accessibility feature:

 1. **Perceivable:** Users must be able to perceive the information or user interfaces being presented.
-For example, Light text on a light background could be difficult for some users with a visual impairment to perceive.
+For example, light text on a light background could be difficult for some users with a visual impairment to perceive.

 2. **Operable:** Users must be able to operate any user interfaces or navigation, and interfaces cannot require an interaction which the user cannot perform.
 A navigation bar with drop-down menus that only expand when a mouse cursor hovers over them, for example, would not be operable by keyboard users giving those menu items focus.